Delta leaves soggy mess in already storm-battered Louisiana | Science-Environment

 Delta leaves soggy mess in already storm-battered Louisiana

-Hundreds of thousands of residents were left without power after Delta made landfall as a Category 2 hurricane with maximum sustained winds of 100 miles per hour (161 kph) on Friday near the town of Creole.
-By Saturday morning, however, Delta barely ranked as a tropical storm with winds down to 40 miles per hour (65 kph), although it continued bringing heavy rains to northeastern Louisiana, Arkansas and Mississippi, the National Hurricane Center (NHC) reported.

-The storm brought local flooding of streets and riverbanks after closely tracking the path of destruction left by more powerful Hurricane Laura, which came ashore in late August with 150-mph (241-kph) winds.
-"Though Delta may have been a 'weaker' storm than Laura, Delta has been more of a water event than a wind event," Lake Charles Mayor Nic Hunter wrote on Facebook on Saturday.
+By midday on Saturday, however, Delta had moved on to western Mississippi where it weakened to a tropical depression with winds of less than 39 miles per hour (63 kph), the National Hurricane Center (NHC) said.
+But the storm continued bringing heavy rains to the region, it said.
+The storm brought widespread flooding of streets and riverbanks, mostly in southwestern Louisiana, after closely tracking the path of destruction left by more powerful Hurricane Laura, which came ashore in late August with 150-mph (241-kph) winds.

+"Even if it wasn't quite as powerful as Hurricane Laura, it was much bigger," Governor John Bel Edwards said told a briefing in Baton Rouge.
+At midday, officials were still assessing the extent of the damage and trying to distinguish the damage from Delta from the destruction left by Laura, Edwards said.
+Some 3,000 National Guard troops were called up to distribute relief supplies, clear roads, maintain security and conduct search and rescue operations, he said.

+While no deaths have been linked to Delta so far, Edwards noted that storm-related fatalities often occur in accidents, such as falls, during cleanup operations or from carbon monoxide poisoning because of improperly positioned home generators.
+"Everybody needs to exercise a lot of caution even now, and really, especially now," he said.

-With his entire city without power, Hunter urged residents who had evacuated to stay away for at least another day.
-Laura damaged tens of thousands of homes, leaving roofs across the region dotted with protective blue tarpaulins and more than 6,000 people living temporarily in hotels.
+About 600,000 of the state's electric customers, 25% of the total, were without power at midday, Edwards said.
+But restoration was progressing faster than it did after Laura because Delta's winds were less damaging to the infrastructure, he said.
+Laura's winds damaged tens of thousands of homes, leaving roofs across the region dotted with protective blue tarpaulins and more than 6,000 people living temporarily in hotels.

 Delta spared many of the rooftop tarps that were still up, but it flooded some streets and littered others with downed trees and branches street.
 "Laura was much worse," said Lake Charles resident Matthew Williams, 49.
 "This was more rain than wind."